danielrriggs/danielrriggs.github.io/content/Sahasrara Chakra.md

+---
+aliases:
+  - Sahasrara
+  - Brahmarandhra
+  - Nirvana Chakra
+---
+Alias: Sahasrara, Brahmarandhra, Nirvana Chakra.

 Situated at the crown of our head, when [[Kundalini Energy]] reaches this point, we become enlightened.
+It's the place that connects one with the universe.

 In the theory of [[Kundalini Yoga]], when the energy that you have in the bottom of your spine travels up to the top of your head, this is when you gain enlightenment.